On R List of Movie Reviews

 Propelling Racing with the Moon even further is the unique pairing of Sean Penn and Nicolas Cage.
 They're

-very good with Cage stealing a bit of his co-star's thunder at times.
+very good with the latter stealing a bit of his co-star's thunder at times.
 Whenever both are in the same scene,

-Sadly, it'll be the only film Sean Penn and Nicolas Cage had done together; that's because they aren't friends anymore
+Sadly, it'll be the only film Sean Penn and Nicolas Cage have done together; that's because they aren't friends

 There are some gems among the young cast: Carol Kane, Crispin Glover, Michael Madsen, and Michael Talbott.
 Dana

-perfect for the role.
-She and Sean Penn were actually engaged during the time, and their chemistry obviously shows.
+the role.
+She and Sean Penn were actually engaged during the time, and their chemistry obviously reflected that.

 I wonder what would happen to Hopper and Nicky afterwards.
 My guess is the former will survive the

-we're talking about).
-Perhaps they'll surprise me by returning in one piece, but alcoholism is a fate awaiting Nicky.
+Nicolas Cage we're talking about).
+Perhaps they'll surprise me by returning in one piece, but alcoholism is a

 All in all, Racing with the Moon is a decent coming-of-age film that's genuine in human spirit.